 IS THERE MORE CAFFEINE IN TEA OR COFFEE?

 There is more caffeine in coffee than in tea.
 A cup of coffee contains twice as much caffeine as a cup of tea.
 A typical cup of brewed coffee contains 96 mg of caffeine while a cup of black tea contains 47 mg of caffeine.
 Coffee and tea are widely recognized as safe and healthy beverages as long as they’re consumed in moderation.
-And, if you want to reduce your caffeine intake, you can effectively cut it in half by switching from coffee to tea.
+And, if you want to reduce your caffeine intake, you can cut it in half by switching from coffee to tea.

 IS THE CAFFEINE IN BLACK TEA BAD FOR YOU?

 The caffeine in black tea is not bad for you.
 Many people enjoy kick-starting their day with either a hot tea or coffee to help them wake up and get the juices flowing.
 As long as you consume caffeine in moderation you should be just fine.
 According to the Mayo Institute “up to 400 milligrams of caffeine a day is considered safe for most adults”.
+This is much less than you’ll find in a cup of black tea.

 Some people are more caffeine sensitive than others.
 If you find consuming tea gives you the jitters or makes you feel nervous you can opt for a caffeine-free or herbal tea instead.
 However, the vast majority of people will enjoy a cup of black tea without suffering any adverse effects.